How to get an Azure Active Directory tenant

 Use an existing Azure AD tenant

-Many developers already have tenants through services or subscriptions that are tied to Azure AD tenants (for example: Office 365 or Azure subscriptions).
+Many developers already have tenants through services or subscriptions that are tied to Azure AD tenants such as Office 365 or Azure subscriptions.
 To check if you already have a tenant, sign in to the Azure portal with the account you want to use to manage your application and check the upper right corner where your account information is shown.
 If you have a tenant, you'll automatically be logged into it and you'll see the tenant name directly under your account name.
-If your account is associated with multiple tenants, you can click on your account name to open a menu where you can switch between tenants.
+If you hover over your account name on the upper right-hand side of the Azure portal, you will see your name, email, directory and tenant ID (a GUID), and your domain.
+If your account is associated with multiple tenants, you can select your account name to open a menu where you can switch between tenants.
+Each tenant has its own tenant ID.

 Create a new Azure AD tenant